iOS SDK development guide

 Overview

-The iOS SDK encapsulates the DoH JSON API for HTTPDNS.
-It provides domain name resolution functions for iOS apps and an efficient domain name caching feature based on Time-to-Live (TTL) and Least Recently Used (LRU) policies.
-Using this SDK, you can easily integrate HTTPDNS into your iOS apps to resolve domain name resolution exceptions and implement precise, low-cost scheduling for domain name resolution.
+The iOS SDK encapsulates the DoH JSON API of HTTPDNS, providing APIs for domain name resolution in iOS apps and efficient domain name caching based on Time-to-Live (TTL) and Least Recently Used (LRU) policies.
+Integrate HTTPDNS into your iOS app to resolve domain name resolution anomalies with precise, low-cost resolution.

 SDK integration